Linaro/lava/doc/dispatcher-design.rst

 The ``deploy`` action in this case simply prepares the LAVA overlay containing the test shell definitions and copies those to a pre-determined location on the device.
 This location will be removed at the end of the TestJob.
+The ``os`` parameter is specified so that any LAVA overlay scripts are able to pick up the correct shell, package manager and other deployment data items in order to run the lava test shell definitions.

 .. _security: